Green Card Based on Special Immigrant Juvenile Classification

 - Have a pending Form I-360 (that is ultimately approved); or

-There is no age limit for when you must apply for a Green Card as an SIJ.
-If you were under 21 years old on the date you properly filed your Form I-360, we will not deny your SIJ‑based Form I-485 just based on age if you are older than 21 at the time of filing or adjudication of Form I-485.
-Furthermore, you must be unmarried at the time of filing the adjustment application and at the time of final adjudication of the form.
+There is no age limit to apply for a Green Card as an SIJ.
+If you were under 21 on the date you properly filed your Form I-360, we will not deny your SIJ‑based Form I-485 based on your current age, even if you are older than 21 when you file your Form I-485 or when we adjudicate it.

-If you committed a particular act or violation of immigration law, you may be barred from adjusting status.
-If you are classified as an SIJ, you are exempt from all bars to adjustment except the terrorist-related adjustment bar in section 245(c)(6) of the Immigration and Nationality Act (INA).
-There is no waiver of or exemption to this adjustment bar, so you will be ineligible for adjustment of status if this adjustment bar applies to you.
+Noncitizens who commit particular acts or violations of immigration law may be barred from adjusting status.
+However, if you are classified as an SIJ, you are exempt from all bars to adjustment except the terrorist-related adjustment bar in section 245(c)(6) of the Immigration and Nationality Act (INA).
+There is no waiver of or exemption to this adjustment bar, so you will be ineligible for a Green Card if this adjustment bar applies to you.

 To qualify for a Green Card, you must be admissible to the United States.
 Reasons why you may be inadmissible are listed in INA 212(a) and are called grounds of inadmissibility.

-In general, USCIS can only approve your Green Card application if none of the grounds of inadmissibility apply to you.
-As an SIJ, you are exempt from some of the grounds of inadmissibility listed in INA 212(a).
-See USCIS Policy Manual, Volume 7, Adjustment of Status, Part F, Special Immigrant-Based Adjustment, Chapter 7, Special Immigrant Juveniles, Section C for the grounds you are exempt from.
+In general, if one of the grounds of inadmissibility applies to a noncitizen, we cannot approve their Green Card application.
+However, as an SIJ, you are exempt from some of the grounds of inadmissibility listed in INA 212(a).
+See USCIS Policy Manual, Volume 7, Adjustment of Status, Part F, Special Immigrant-Based Adjustment, Chapter 7, Special Immigrant Juveniles, Section C for the inadmissibility grounds that do not apply to SIJs.

-If you are inadmissible, the law may provide for a waiver of the particular grounds of inadmissibility or another form of relief that can overcome the inadmissibility.
-You may apply for a waiver of inadmissibility or other form of relief by using Form I-601, Application for Waiver of Grounds of Inadmissibility and Form I-212, Application for Permission to Reapply for Admission into the United States after Deportation or Removal.
-If a waiver or other form of relief is granted, USCIS may approve your application for a Green Card if you are otherwise eligible.
+Even if you are inadmissible, you may be eligible for a waiver of the particular grounds of inadmissibility or another form of relief.
+You can apply for a waiver of inadmissibility or other form of relief using Form I-601, Application for Waiver of Grounds of Inadmissibility and Form I-212, Application for Permission to Reapply for Admission into the United States after Deportation or Removal.
+If we grant a waiver or other form of relief, we may approve your application for a Green Card if you are otherwise eligible.

 Whether a waiver or other form of relief is available depends on the specific inadmissibility grounds that apply to you and the category you are adjusting under.
 Eligibility requirements for waivers and other forms of relief vary.